An end to the Stairway to Heaven

 The contract ensures The Nakoa Companies, Inc. work with a biologist to ensure the preservation of associated structures.

-The bioligist will manage each section of the stairs to take into account the before and after state of the native plants and surrounding environment.
+The biologist will manage each section of the stairs to take into account the before and after state of the native plants and surrounding environment.

 “The selection of The Nakoa Companies, Inc. for the Ha‘ikū Stairs removal project represents a major milestone in our ongoing efforts to enhance public safety and protect our natural resources,” said Haku Milles, Director of the Department of Design and Construction.
 “We are confident that Nakoa’s expertise and commitment to excellence will result in a successful and well-executed project.”